tomerfiliba/plumbum/docs/colors.rst

     <font color="#800080"><b>This is bold and colorful!</b></font> And this is not.</p>

+.. py:function:: plumbum.colors.ensure_colors_reset()

+    Register an exit handler that emits a terminal color reset.

-You can also call :func:`plumbum.colors.ensure_reset` to have your program emit a clear color code on exit.
+You can also call :func:`plumbum.colors.ensure_colors_reset` to have your program emit a clear color code on exit.
 It might cause an empty line to be shown on your terminal.

 .. versionadded:: 2.0